MileHacker Logo

 • Question practices that seem exploitative or disrespectful to local culture.

-• Seek out tours or activities with verifiable positive local impact.
+• Seek out tours or activities with verifiable positive the effect on the community.

 Appropriate Charitable Giving